 Early intervention in the “natural history” of AF may prevent its progression and AF-related pathophysiological changes41.
 New management strategies are proposed to maintain sinus rhythm in the “early-stage” AF and improve clinical outcomes in patients with AF42.

 The recently published EAST-AFNET 4 trial43 included 2789 patients with AF diagnosed up to one year prior to enrolment; which was symptomatic in around 70% of patients.
 Patients were randomised to early rhythm control (treatment with antiarrhythmic drugs or AF ablation) or usual care (rhythm control was limited to the symptomatic patients).
 The primary composite outcome was cardiovascular-related death, stroke, or cardiovascular-related hospitalisation; and the primary composite safety outcome was death, stroke, or serious adverse events related to rhythm control therapy.
 The trial was discontinued after a median of 5.1 years of follow-up due to the demonstration at the third interim analysis that early rhythm control therapy was related to a lower risk of adverse cardiovascular outcomes than usual care.
 The first-primary-outcome event rate was 3.9 per 100 person-years in the early rhythm control group vs 5.0 per 100 person-years in the usual care group (HR: 0.79; 96% CI: 0.66-0.94), while the primary safety outcome did not differ significantly between the groups.
 The use of oral anticoagulation (OAC) was continued during the follow-up (although data on quality of anticoagulation were not reported), and the incidence of ischaemic stroke was low in both groups (0.6% in the early rhythm control group and 0.9% in the usual care group).
 Of note, sinus rhythm at 24 months was maintained in 82% of the patients assigned to early rhythm control and 60% of patients in the usual care group43.
 It is important to note that only around 1 in 5 patients in the rhythm control arm underwent catheter ablation during the study period, with antiarrhythmic drugs being the predominant mode of rhythm control.
 14.6% of patients in the usual care group too received the rhythm control therapy to mitigate their symptoms.
 Given that patients in the early rhythm control group underwent an intense, structured follow-up, the positive results may have been influenced by better treatment of risk factor and comorbidities in the intervention arm33.
 As shown in Table 4, there are important differences between the AFFIRM and EAST-AFNET4 trials, which may explain the different headline results.
-In particular, the success rate of the rhythm control strategy was significantly higher in EASTAFNET4, and the OAC discontinuation rates significantly lower than in AFFIRM.
-In summary, EAST-AFNET 4 suggests that early rhythm control is a reasonable consideration as part of a holistic approach to AF care3,34.46
+In particular, the success rate of the rhythm control strategy was significantly higher in EAST-AFNET4, and the OAC discontinuation rates significantly lower than in AFFIRM.
+In summary, EAST-AFNET 4 suggests that early rhythm control is a reasonable consideration as part of a holistic approach to AF care3,34.

+A decade ago, the MANTRA-PAF study46 was performed to evaluate the outcomes of radiofrequency ablation as first-line therapy for patients with paroxysmal AF.
+Patients were randomised to receive radiofrequency catheter ablation or treatment with anti-arrhythmic drugs.
+Primary end points were the cumulative and per-visit burden of atrial fibrillation assessed in 7-day Holter-ECG (at 3, 6, 12, 18, and 24 months).
+Although there was no significant difference between groups in the cumulative burden of AF, the AF burden at 24 months, was significantly lower in the ablation group than in the AAD group (9% vs. 18%; P=0.007); and more patients in the ablation group were free from symptomatic AF (93% vs. 84%; P=0.01)46.